thunderbird/webext-docs/how-to/contacts.rst

 Working with vCard Contacts
 ===========================

 For a long time, contacts in Thunderbird's address books only supported a `fixed set of properties <https://searchfox.org/comm-central/rev/97fafb8294c5f9c9c65d33888a03f89a10b0b19e/mailnews/addrbook/modules/VCardUtils.jsm#310-349>`__.
-All these properties where accessible through :ref:`contatcs.ContactProperties` and extensions could even store custom properties (which did not show up in the UI).
+All these properties where accessible through :ref:`contacts.ContactProperties` and extensions could store additional custom properties (which did not show up in the UI).

 Since Thunderbird 102, contact details are stored as vCards and the former fixed properties are now referred to as legacy properties.
-Those legacy properties are mapped for read/write access to the best matching vCard property and are therefore still accessible through :ref:`contatcs.ContactProperties`. **This access method is deprecated and will be removed in Thunderbird 114**.
+Those legacy properties are mapped for read/write access to the best matching vCard property and are therefore still accessible through :ref:`contacts.ContactProperties`. **This access method is deprecated and will be removed in Thunderbird 114**.
 Instead, the vCard itself should be accessed.

 .. important::